nishanttotla/hugo-blog-skeleton/content/blog/sample-post.md

   return 0;
 }
 ```
-You can also write long commands that automatically enables scroll
+You can also write long commands that automatically wrap around
 ```
-$ echo "super long command that takes arbitrary words as options for an executable called super to demonstrate that code blocks scroll and not wrap around"
+$ echo "super long command that takes arbitrary words as options for an executable called super to demonstrate that code blocks wrap around"
 ```
-And then this
+And then there's syntax highlighting with `< highlight language-name >` tags
 {{< highlight bash >}}
-$ echo "life is easier when you have syntax highlighting"
+$ echo "life is easier when you have syntax highlighting, but let's write a long line anyway, to see how text wrapping is dealt with"
 {{< /highlight >}}

 Moving on, what's a blog post without images?
 Here's how to add images to a post, with several features enabled.
 Go figure.